openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/centralGraySubstanceOfMidbrain
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Central gray substance of midbrain' is a gray matter of midbrain and central gray substance.
-It is part of the midbrain tegmentum.
+   :definition: Is a gray matter of midbrain and central gray substance.
+Is part of the midbrain tegmentum. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0003040) ('is_a' and 'relationship')]
    :description: Periaqueductal gray (PAG; also called the 'central gray') is the gray matter located around the cerebral aqueduct within the midbrain.
 It plays a role in the descending modulation of pain and in defensive behaviour.
 The ascending pain and temperature fibers of the spinothalamic tract also send information to the PAG via the spinomesencephalic tract.
-The spinomesencephalic tract is so-named because the fibers originate in the spine and terminate in the mesencephalon, another name for the midbrain, the part of the brain in which the PAG resides.
-[WP,unvetted].
+The spinomesencephalic tract is so-named because the fibers originate in the spine and terminate in the mesencephalon, another name for the midbrain, the part of the brain in which the PAG resides. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0003040)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0108717
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0003040#central-gray-substance-of-midbrain-1
    :name: central gray substance of midbrain